pickyourtrail_logo

 • Book Piz Gloria Restaurant in advance, especially for the Schilthorn Brunch.
 Walk-ins are accepted, but window seats fill fast.

-• Cable cars run continuously during operating hours, so no need to book a specific departure time.
+• Cable cars run continuously during operating hours, so there's no need to book a specific departure time.

 • Strollers and large luggage can be stored at the valley stations.